 “Cognitive dissonance is the mental discomfort (psychological stress) experienced by a person who simultaneously holds two or more contradictory beliefs, ideas, or values.”
 Conformists are not able to see themselves as accountable for their actions.
 Their feelings overrule logic.
 Their mind is optimized for resource acquisition.
 They are not aware of their own true motives.
 The deeper mind is ruthless towards resource acquisition.
 To avoid cognitive dissonance in the conscious mind, the deeper mind creates rationalizations for the conscious mind to follow.
 A conformist will say one thing, and do the exact opposite, all the while believing they are in the right.
 They can commit heinous acts while showing no remorse.

 Conformists' need to feel safe is driven by a homeostatic level of anxiety and fear.
 The mind is adapted to look for threats.
 I have a hypothesis, which I'm sure someone has already researched.
 The innate conformist-fearful person, in the absence of threats, will perceive threats where they don't exist.
 Given they are in a constant state of anxiety and fear, they will rationalize that there is something to be afraid of, even if there isn't.
-This is how they can be manipulated by a madman like Hitler: he only needed to offer safety from an imaginary threat.
+This is how they can be manipulated by a madman like Hitler: he only needs to offer safety from an imaginary threat.
 In addition to fear, the same could be said about indignation.